 The south of the island is known for its long, sandy beaches and its fertile countryside with vine-covered plains.
 In stark contrast, the north offers unsurpassed scenery, ranging from the rough beauty of its high mountains to the dramatic coastline of white cliffs over Myrtos beach.
-Here you find secluded bays with pebble beaches and crystal clear water.
+Here you can discover secluded bays with pebble beaches and crystal clear water.

 Apart from enjoying the scenic beauty and wonderful beaches, there are many attractions for those who want to explore Kefalonia.
-Depending on your level of fitness, you can discover Kefalonia on foot or bicycle and by donkey or horse.
-Furthermore, there is the motorized version by motorbike, car or motorboat.
-A kayak or caique can take you out on a sea adventure.
+Depending on your level of fitness, you can explore Kefalonia on foot or bicycle and by donkey or horse.
+You may prefer a tailor-made small group tour by minibus or taxi.
+Furthermore, there is the motorized version by motorbike, car, or motorboat.
+Also, a kayak, caique, or sailing yacht can take you out on a sea adventure excursion.

 There are countless ways to explore Kefalonia.
 On this website, you can find tips and information on hiring your motorized vehicle as well as where to go and what to see.

-Looking for accommodation?
+Looking for accommodation in Kefalonia?